Graph Kernel Neural Networks: Experimental evaluation

 \subsection{Interpretability analysis}

-One of the factors that fostered interpretability in classical CNNs is the possibility to visualize and analyze the learned filters capturing the fundamental structures characterizing the input images~\citep{nikolentzos2020random}.
-This feature is missing in the classical formulation of graph convolution relying on the message passing paradigm.
+One of the factors that fostered interpretability in classical CNNs is the possibility to visualize and analyze the learned filters, capturing the fundamental structures characterizing the input images~\cite{nikolentzos2020random}.
+This feature is missing in the classical formulation of graph convolution relying on the message-passing paradigm.
 On the other hand, our method learns actual graph masks, potentially increasing the interpretability of the model by allowing us to probe into the explanatory factors of variation behind the input data through the learned structural masks.

 To show the potential of our model to capture fundamental structures in the input graphs, we devised a simple but effective synthetic experiment.
-First, we train our model on a binary classification task, i.e., predicting if a certain graph motif is present or not in the given graph.
-Then we qualitatively assess if the learned structural masks have captured or not the graph motif.
-Following the setup of~\cite{nikolentzos2020random}, we created 5 different datasets, one for each of the graph motif depicted in Figure~\ref{fig:structures} (upper row).
-A detailed description of the synthetic datasets and training details can be found in the Appendix \ref{sec:app_synth}.
-The model is then trained end-to-end to predict the graph labels on a 90/10$\%$ train/test split.
+First, we train our model on a binary classification task, \ie predicting if a certain graph motif is present or not in the given graph.
+Then, we qualitatively assess whether the learned structural masks have captured the graph motif.
+Following the setup of~\cite{nikolentzos2020random}, we created 5 different datasets, one for each of the graph motifs depicted in Figure~\ref{fig:structures} (leftmost column).
+Each dataset is composed of 2,000 graphs, equally divided into positive and negative samples, with a varying number of nodes between 30 and 50.
+Each sample pair is generated starting from the same Erd{\H o}s–Rényi graph, with an edge observation probability of 0.1.
+Next, two new graphs are built for each Erd{\H o}s–Rényi graph.
+The first one, labeled as 1, is created by connecting each node of the Erd{\H o}s–Rényi to the nodes of the structural motif with probability 0.02.
+The second one, labeled as 0, is obtained in a similar manner; however, instead of a motif, we insert a random graph with the same number of nodes and edges of the motif structure.
+With these datasets to hand, the model is then trained end-to-end to predict the graph labels on a 90/10$\%$ train/test split.
+Note that we trained the network with the same hyper-parameters as in the ablation baseline in section~\ref{sec:ablation}, with the exception of the number of structural masks, which is set to 8.